 2. Empathy First

-If you know your partner well, you know his/her history of separations, perhaps feeling in the past abandoned, left, even betrayed.
-So you may have a good guess how s/he might respond to your introduction, “Hey, we need to talk.”
+If you know your partner well, you know his/her history of separations, perhaps feeling in the past abandoned, left, or even betrayed.
+You may have a good guess how s/he might respond to your introduction, “Hey, we need to talk.”
 If you do not know your partner well enough to make an educated guess about how s/he might feel pained or hurt, then this lack of knowledge – and likely empathy too – may have contributed to your relationship difficulties.

 3. Different Perspectives

 This is a critical aspect of a Theory of Mind.
 This is a “mentalizing” ability to attribute to your mental states, such as beliefs, desires, motives, and knowledge.
 And by analogy, you attribute to others the same range of mental states.
-You use this understanding all the time, both consciously and unconsciously, to explain and to predict others’ actions and feelings.
+You use this understanding all the time, both consciously and unconsciously, to explain and to predict others’ actions andtelling your partner you want to separate feelings.
 If we acknowledge that I have a mind, and you have a mind, we are likely to differ in our beliefs, desires, motives, etc. You might believe it’s important to go to your Aunt Millie’s for Sunday dinner, but I believe attending Suzi’s soccer game overrides that.
 Partners disagree all the time about every bit of Stuff of Life.
 Essential is how you disagree, especially whether to stay or to leave your relationship.

 We know that you can’t stay married to someone who doesn’t want to be married to you.
 In that context, it’s crucial to know and to accept that your partner is likely to have a perspective that differs from yours.
 You don’t have to like the difference, but accepting and respecting his/her different perspective is a foundation to your discussion process.